How to Hire Remote Workers as Contractors in Malta

 Pay them through their limited company

-Some Maltese contractors may have their own limited company, which is an indication they have a commitment to their business.
+Some Maltese contractors may have their own limited company, which is an indication they commit to their business.
 Clients contract directly with the limited company and the contractor fulfils the service agreement.
 This is more of a typical B2B relationship, and you can easily confirm the limited company’s registration in Malta.

 Use an umbrella company in Malta

-Freelancers who are less experienced may use an umbrella company, and there is an advantage for foreign clients as well.
+Less experienced freelancers may use an umbrella company, and there is an advantage for foreign clients as well.
 The umbrella company is an intermediary to the contract, ensuring that the contractor performs as expected.
 The umbrella company will facilitate payment to the contractor following remittance by you as the client.

 As of end client, your company will be protected from any non-performance issues by the contractor.
 In the case of any disputes, the umbrella company can facilitate them.